edupaz2/Udacity-SelfDCars-CarND-Path-Planning-Project/RUBRIC.md

 #### Steps and iterations:
 Steps:
 1. Get the car follow a straight line of waypoints in the middle lane.
 There are no checks for collisions, and speed/acc/jerk constraints .
-2. Reuse previous trajectory points left.
-3. Make the trajectory smooth using spline.
+2. Make the trajectory smooth using spline, while reusing previous trajectory points left.
-4. Obey to speed/acc/jerk constraints.
+3. Obey to speed/acc/jerk constraints and avoid collisions.
-5. Avoid collisions.
-6. Change lanes.
+4. Change lanes.

 #### Main car's localization Data (No Noise)